betrusted-io/xous-book/src/ch10-00-swap-overview.md

 - `ReadFromSwap`: a memory message that retrieves & decrypts a page from swap, and copies it to the lent page.
 The `offset` & `valid` fields encode the original PID and virtual address.
 - `AllocateAdvisory`: a scalar message that informs the swapper that a page in free RAM was allocated to a given PID and virtual address
 - `Trim`: a request from the kernel to free up N pages.
 Normally the kernel would not call this, as the swapper should be pre-emptively clearing space, but it is provided as a last-ditch method in case of an OOM.
+- `Free`: a scalar message that informs the swapper that a page was de-allocated by a process.

 #### Flags and States